University Catalog

 ENGL 4350.
 TOPICS IN FILM AND LITERATURE.
 3 Hours.

 Studies film and the methods for comparing films to literary or other texts, considering them in relation to history, critical theory, and culture.
 May include such topics as ecohorror, adaptations of Shakespeare and/or Austen, or Native American cinema.
 May be repeated for credit as course content changes.
-Prerequisite: English majors must have earned a C or better in ENGL 3333 and ENGL 3350.
+Prerequisite: English majors must have earned a C or better in ENGL 3350 and in one literature survey course (ENGL 3340, ENGL 3341, ENGL 3351, ENGL 3352, ENGL 3361, or ENGL 3362).
 Non-majors must have earned a C or better in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2329).

 ENGL 4351.
 THE BUSINESS OF WRITING.
 3 Hours.